Bahamas hands over FTX founder to the US to face charges - NewsBreak

 The 30-year-old could potentially spend the rest of his life in jail.

 Bankman-Fried was denied bail Friday after a Bahamian judge ruled that he posed a flight risk.
-The founder and former CEO of FTX, once worth tens of billions of dollars on paper, is being held in the Bahamas' Fox Hill prison, which has been has been cited by human rights activists as having poor sanitation and as being infested with rats and insects.
+The founder and former CEO of FTX, once worth tens of billions of dollars on paper, had been held in the Bahamas' Fox Hill prison, which has been has been cited by human rights activists as having poor sanitation and as being infested with rats and insects.

 Once he’s back in the U.S., Bankman-Fried’s attorney will be able to request that he be released on bail.